tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 - `--host-rules="MAP *.google-analytics.com 0.0.0.0","MAP *.googleadservices.com 0.0.0.0","MAP *.doubleclick.net 0.0.0.0","MAP *.googletagservices.com 0.0.0.0"`
     - This switch maps those hostnames (or any other ones) to the IP address 0.0.0.0 ([ref](http://peter.sh/experiments/chromium-command-line-switches/#host-rules)) and hence blocks them effectively (even on the Chrome webstore where extensions like µBlock are disabled).
     - _However, note that blocking those hostnames with that switch might break some websites.
-That's why blocking them with HTTP Switchboard is preferable since you can whitelist them as exceptions for those websites which won't work without them._
+That's why blocking them with HTTP Switchboard is preferable since you can whitelist them as exceptions for those websites which won't work without them.
+Alternatively, you could use the `important` filter option mentioned below._

 ##### Regarding EasyPrivacy